stennety/mywebsite/_posts/2023-01-31-convert-heic-to-jpeg.md

 ---
 published: true
 title: How to quickly convert HEIC to JPEG in macOS
+excerpt: Use macOS's quick right-click action to convert HEIC to JPEG.
 ---

 HEIC has been the default format for iOS photos since 2011.